Upper Reka Albanian dialect: Education and Literature

-The earliest known example of the Upper Reka Albanian dialect being employed in writing is from an Orthodox graveyard headstone inscription written in Cyrillic script at Duf which dates from 1889.
+The earliest known example of the Upper Reka dialect being employed in writing is from an Orthodox graveyard headstone inscription written in Cyrillic script at Duf which dates from 1889.
 While an ethnographic work by Bajazid Elmaz Doda from Štirovica titled Albanisches Bauerleben im oberen Rekatal bei Dibra (Makedonien)/Albanian Peasant Life in the Upper Reka Valley near Dibra (Macedonia) was completed in 1914.
 It contains information about culture, customs, language and other facets of life of Upper Reka during the late Ottoman period.
 Found within the Austrian archives in 2007, Robert Elsie postulates that the original script may have been translated into German from Albanian due to the amount of Albanian vocabulary contained in the German version.
-Elsie contends that the work was the first to employ the Upper Reka Albanian dialect in literature and composed at a time when little Albanian literature had been produced.
+Elsie contends that the work was the first to employ the Upper Reka dialect in literature and composed at a time when little Albanian literature had been produced.
 The work has been praised by Elsie and other scholars like Andrea Pieroni for its detailed and important information of Upper Reka.
 The first attested example of Albanian literature being present in Upper Reka is a 19th-century Albanian language gospel text (New Testament) written in the Greek alphabet held in a church in the village of Duf.
 During the monarchist Yugoslav era, schooling was done in the Serbian language and none existed in Albanian.